CONST:=RIX

 Deterministic pipeline

-Non-bypassable is a structural property, not a configuration option.
+Non-bypassable is a structural property of the architecture.
+Not a configuration option.
+Not a feature flag.

 Ed25519 + CBOR.
 Tamper-evident.
-Verifiable without trusting Constrix infrastructure.
+Independently verifiable without trusting Constrix infrastructure or team.

 Agent Identity Token verification is offline.
 No network call.
-No latency.
-No excuse.
+No shared secrets.
+No excuses at audit time.

 Your agents are acting right now.
 Do you know which one?
 Can you prove it was allowed to?

 Free tier.
 No credit card.
-First sealed decision in 5 minutes.
-Agent identity active on your first evaluation.
+First sealed decision in under 5 minutes.
+Full 8-stage pipeline, Ed25519 seals, and 7-day CAPL retention from day one.
 Enterprise pilots with dedicated onboarding available.